Celestial Events Of 2024: Supermoons, Eclipses And Meteor Showers To Watch Out For

 According to NASA, if favourable weather conditions prevail, as many as 60 to 200 Quadrantid meteors can be seen per hour.
 While it is mostly visible from the Northern Hemisphere, those in the Southern Hemisphere can see it till latitudes 50 degrees south.
 The waning Gibbous Moon will block out the fainter meteors.

-According to various media reports, it will reach its zenith at around 12:53 am UTC on 4 January (around 6:20 am IST) and can be seen across the sky.
+According to various media reports, it will reach its zenith at around 12:53 am UTC on 4 January (around 8:53 am HKT) and can be seen across the sky.

 Penumbral lunar eclipse: 25 March